 An interesting problem is the salt balance of the mangroves.
 They cannot simply absorb the seawater as such, because a saturated salt solution would form in the leaves in a very short time, since the plants only release water during transpiration and the salts remain behind.
 Direct evidence has now been obtained that suction forces of 3.5 to 5.5 MPa are generated in the leaves of mangroves, which are higher than the potential osmotic pressure of the soil solution.
 These suction forces are transferred to the roots by the cohesive tension in the vessels, which at the same time constitute an ultrafilter, i.e. they allow practically pure water to pass through and feed it to the leaves.
 Only a very small amount of salt penetrates the plant and is stored in dissolved form in the vacuoles of the leaf cells.
 It is necessary to generate the suction forces.

 How the regulation of the salt concentration takes place is not yet entirely clear.
 An excess of salts could be eliminated from the plant when the old leaves fall off.
 This is a general principle in almost all species on saline soils.
 In Avicennia, regulation is also possible by the salt glands located on the underside of the leaves.
-The concentration of excreted saline reaches 4.1% in Avicennia, which is higher than that of sea water.
+The concentration of recreted saline reaches 4.1% in Avicennia, which is higher than that of sea water.
 The excreted salts are 90% NaCl and 4% KCl, which corresponds to the ratio in seawater.
-Excretion occurs in the dark and is most intense at midday.
+Recretion occurs in the dark and is most intense at midday.
 It reaches 0.2 to 0.35 mg per 10 cm2 of leaf area in 24 hours.
 In dry periods, the salt accumulates on the underside of the leaf in the form of common salt crystals, which melt and drip off during the night when humidity is high.

 It is interesting to note that the viviparous seedlings of Rhizophora are almost salt-free and have a potential osmotic pressure of only 1.3 to 1.8 MPa.
 Thus, water must be supplied to them through a glandular tissue in the cotyledonary body.
 As soon as the seedlings drop and root in the saline soil, the salinity increases and the potential osmotic pressure rises to the normal level.
 The radicle initially appears to be permeable to salt.